MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 ![](./PE100-Reference_Manual.assets/HDMI_B.png)

-The physical diagram of the HDMI interface on the baseboard is shown below.
+The physical diagram of the HDMI interface on the carrier board is shown below.

 ![](./PE100-Reference_Manual.assets/HDMI.png)

 ### ○PCIe
-The PE100 baseboard is a standard PCI-Express card, it's mechanical dimensions meet the requirements of the standard PCle card electrical specification, it provides a standard PCle x4 slot card, and supports four TX channels and RX channels to PCle gold finger slots, single channel communication rate up to 5Gbps bandwidth, to meet the PCle Gen2 data transfer capacity.
+The PE100 carrier board is a standard PCI-Express card, it's mechanical dimensions meet the requirements of the standard PCle card electrical specification, it provides a standard PCle x4 slot card, and supports four TX channels and RX channels to PCle gold finger slots, single channel communication rate up to 5Gbps bandwidth, to meet the PCle Gen2 data transfer capacity.
 The PCIe reference clock is provided to the development board from the PCle slot of the PCle ROOT device (usually a PC) with a reference clock frequency of 100MHz.

 ![](./PE100-Reference_Manual.assets/PCIe_B.png)